floblockchain/flo-retweets/README.md

 1. Is the main app with read+write permissions (user auth to this app)
 2. Is the DM sending interface app with read+write+dm permissions (user dont know about his app)

+You have to provide a callback URL for app 1: `https://retweets.floblockchain.com/oAuthTwitter/verify`

 Copy the access tokens from the two twitter apps to `./conf.d/secrets.cfg` (use the template in `./conf.d/secrets.cfg_template`).